airalab/learning-center/en/preparing_eng.md

 ### Lesson Description

 In order to complete this lesson you need to install the Ethereum console client.
-We recommend or [parity](https://ethcore.io/parity.html).
+We recommend [parity](https://ethcore.io/parity.html).

 Then you need to syncronize it with the **testnet kovan** and get a bit of **ether**.
 The ether will be then used to send a transaction.
 You can do that in several ways: